(Note: Salaries can differ significantly based on industry, experience, and company policies. The above figures are estimates from glassdoor.com).

 Entry to mid-level cybersecurity analysts and engineers can expect a 7%-8% annual increase in pay which is three times the UK national average as per research conducted by Willis Towers Watson for their Cyber Pay survey.
-This significantly higher growth in salary clearly highlights the growing importance of the cybersecurity profession and the increased focus that companies are putting on it.
+This significantly higher growth in salary highlights the growing importance of the cybersecurity profession and the increased focus that companies are putting on it.

 Search Jobs to find out about the cyber security analyst job roles we currently have available.